Last updated on

 Three To Six Months With Regular Sales

-When someone sells a house on their own or through a real estate agent, it generally takes this long.
+When someone sells a house on their own or through a real estate agent, it generally takes this long, according to Readysteadysell.
 If someone tries to sell during summertime, it will take longer because more people are outside and not house hunting.
 They may also be on vacation, which can also slow up things like the signing of transfer deeds, too.
 People will not be keen to move before Christmas, as they will want to be settled into their new home before the season begins.
 They will also want to work their house move around term times if they have schoolchildren at home.

 This time frame can also vary if a person has unique or special circumstances, such as: